Turkish people: Language

 Based on geographic variants, the ethnic Turks speak various dialects of the Turkish language.
 As of 2021, Turkish remains "the largest and most vigorous Turkic language, spoken by over 80 million people".

 Historically, Ottoman Turkish was the official language and lingua franca throughout the Ottoman territories and the Ottoman Turkish alphabet used the Perso-Arabic script.
 However, Turkish intellectuals sought to simplify the written language during the rise of Turkish nationalism in the nineteenth century.

-By the twentieth century, intensive language reforms were thoroughly practiced; most importantly, Mustafa Kemal changed the written script to a Latin-based modern Turkish alphabet in 1928.
+By the twentieth century, intensive language reforms were thoroughly practiced; most importantly, Kemal Atatürk changed the written script to a Latin-based modern Turkish alphabet in 1928.
 Since then, the regulatory body leading the reform activities has been the Turkish Language Association which was founded in 1932.

 The modern standard Turkish is based on the dialect of Istanbul.
 However, dialectal variation persists, in spite of the levelling influence of the standard used in mass media and the Turkish education system since the 1930s.
 The terms ağız or şive often refer to the different types of Turkish dialects.

 Official status

 Today, the modern Turkish language is used as the official language of Turkey and Northern Cyprus.
 It is also an official language in the Republic of Cyprus (alongside Greek).
-In Kosovo, Turkish is recognized as an official language in the municipalities of Prizren, Mamuša, Gjilan, Mitrovica, Pristina, and Vučitrn, whilst elsewhere in the country it is recognized as a minority language.
+In Kosovo, Turkish is recognized as an official language in the municipalities of Prizren, Mamusha, Gjilan, Mitrovica, Pristina, and Vushtrri, whilst elsewhere in the country it is recognized as a minority language.
 Similarly, in North Macedonia Turkish is an official language where they form at least 20% of the population (which includes the Plasnica Municipality, the Centar Župa Municipality, and the Mavrovo and Rostuša Municipality), whilst elsewhere in the country it remains a minority language only.
 Iraq recognizes Turkish as an official language in all regions where Turks constitute the majority of the population, and as a minority language elsewhere.
 In several countries, Turkish is officially recognized as a minority language only, including in Bosnia and Herzegovina, Croatia, and Romania.
 However, in Greece the right to use the Turkish language is only recognized in Western Thrace; the sizable and longstanding minorities elsewhere in the country (i.e. Rhodes and Kos) do not benefit from this same recognition.

 There are also several post-Ottoman nations which do not officially recognize the Turkish language but give rights to Turkish minorities to study in their own language (alongside the compulsory study of the official language of the country); this is practiced in Bulgaria and Tunisia.

 Various variants of Turkish are also used by millions of Turkish immigrants and their descendants in Western Europe, however, there is no official recognition in these countries.